 3. Consistently create content on your best keyword-focused boards

 It is recommended to pin 3-30 times per day.
 Any less can hurt your profile’s visibility, and any more than 30 has shown no more benefit.
+Having that said, we only post once every now and then and consistently get traffic to our website.

-You can, and should, also use long-tail board names such as “commercial office design” if you have enough content to keep that board active.
+You can and should also use long-tail board names such as “commercial office design” if you have enough content to keep that board active.

 This takes a large load off of you to create it and ensures activity on your keyword-targeted boards.
 Here is a video on Tailwind Tribes, which allow you to meet like-minded people in your niche and share each other’s content.